adebruine/rag-pipeline/rag-query/Documentation/DEPLOYMENT_CHECKLIST.md

 # Deployment Checklist

-Use this checklist to ensure successful deployment of the RAG pipeline on EC2.
+Use this checklist to ensure successful deployment of the RAG Query Flask API on EC2.

 ## Pre-Deployment